 Legal assistance at the appeal stage before the CNDA

-In theory, the right to legal assistance at the appeal stage before the CNDA is the same for asylum seekers under regular procedure and under accelerated procedure.
-However, the delay to process the appeal is different: the CNDA has to process appeals of negative decisions of claims under accelerated procedures within 5 weeks.
-This short timeframe might prevent asylum seekers under accelerated procedure to have an effective access to legal assistance.
-Indeed, court-appointed lawyers inform the Office for legal aid of their availability 6 months in advance but this information is not reported into the “availability files” of the CNDA.
-Therefore, court-appointed lawyers might not be available to attend the hearing they have been designated for.
-Finally, even though court-appointed lawyers are able to attend the hearing chances that they will be able to meet with the applicant ahead of the hearing are very low.
+The right to legal assistance at the appeal stage before the CNDA is the same for asylum seekers under regular procedure and under accelerated procedure.
+However, the CNDA has to process appeals of negative decisions of claims under accelerated procedures within 5 weeks.
+This short timeframe might prevent asylum seekers under accelerated procedure to prepare the case with the lawyers.

-- 6. This information has been collected to Forum réfugiés – Cosi social workers in Lyon, Clermont-Ferrand and Marseille but also to other NGOs in Paris and its surroundings, Bretagne, Charentes-Maritimes, Somme or Lorraine.
+- 5. This information has been collected by Forum réfugiés – Cosi social workers in Lyon, Clermont-Ferrand and Marseille but also by other NGOs in Paris and its surroundings, Bretagne, Charentes-Maritimes, Somme or Lorraine.

 - 9. Ibid.

 - 10. Article L.723-2 VI Ceseda.

 - 11. Article L.731-2 Ceseda.